A Complete 70+ Website Design Questionnaire to Impress Clients

 What words or phrases will they search for in Google?

-This is just dumbing down the concept of keyword research and understanding what the client perceives to be the keywords describing their clients or services.
-Keyword research starts from the phrases your client would like to rank for, though of course, eventually you’ll have to see which ones are good ranking candidates.
+This is just dumbing down the concept of SEO, keyword research, and understanding what the client perceives to be the keywords describing their clients or services.
+Keyword research starts from the phrases your client currently ranks for and would like to rank for, though of course, eventually, you’ll have to see which ones are good ranking candidates.
 Give the client plenty of space where to write these down.
 Try to use this question in to nail down and target at least 20 keywords or key phrases to focus on.
 They will be your starting point.
+Don’t mention SEO, you’re bound to open a can of worms!
+If they are not aware of the right money keywords with buying intent, you’re going to need to help them find them.

 - What is it that makes your or services unique on the market?